-- No business may be transacted at a meeting unless at least one-third of the whole number of members of the council are present and in no case shall the quorum of a meeting be less than three.
-See standing order 4d(viii) below for the quorum of a committee or subcommittee meeting. - XYZ v.
-If a meeting is or becomes inquorate no business shall be transacted and the meeting shall be closed.
-The business on the agenda for the meeting shall be adjourned to another meeting. - w.
-A meeting shall not exceed a period of 2 1⁄2 hours.

-4. Committees and sub-committees

-- a.
-Unless the council determines otherwise, a committee may appoint a subcommittee whose terms of reference and members shall be determined by the committee. - b.
-The members of a committee may include non-councillors unless it is a committee which regulates and controls the finances of the council. - c.
-Unless the council determines otherwise, all the members of an advisory committee and a sub-committee of the advisory committee may be non-councillors. - d.
-The council may appoint standing committees or other committees as may be necessary, and: - i. shall determine their terms of reference: - ii. shall determine the number and time of the ordinary meetings of a standing committee up until the date of the next annual meeting of full council; - iii. shall permit a committee, other than in respect of the ordinary meetings of a committee, to determine the number and time of its meetings; - iv. shall, subject to standing orders 4(b) and (c) above, appoint and determine the terms of office of members of such a committee; - v. may, subject to standing orders 4(b) and (c) above, appoint and determine the terms of office of the substitute members to a committee whose role is to replace the ordinary members at a meeting of a committee if the ordinary members of the committee confirm to the Proper Officer 7 days before the meeting that they are unable to attend; - vi. shall, after it has appointed the members of a standing committee, appoint the chairman of the standing committee; - vii. shall permit a committee other than a standing committee, to appoint its own chairman at the first meeting of the committee: - viii. shall determine the place, notice requirements and quorum for a meeting of a committee and a sub-committee which shall be no less than three; - ix. shall determine if the public may participate at a meeting of a committee; - x. shall determine if the public and press are permitted to attend the meetings of a sub-committee and also the advance public notice requirements, if any, required for the meetings of a sub-committee; - xi. shall determine if the public may participate at a meeting of a subcommittee that they are permitted to attend; and
+- See standing order 4(d)(vi) below for the quorum of a committee/working group or subcommittee meeting. - w) If a meeting is, or becomes, inquorate no business shall be transacted and the meeting shall be closed.
+The business on the agenda for the meeting shall be adjourned to another meetina. - x) A meeting shall not exceed a period of 3 hours. - 4) Committees and sub-committees (with the exception of the Finance Committee all other committees are, as of June 2023, known as Working Groups) - a) Unless the council determines otherwise, a committee may appoint a sub-committee whose terms of reference and members shall be determined by the committee. - b) The members of a committee may include non-councillors unless it is a committee which regulates and controls the finances of the council. - c) Unless the council determines otherwise, all the members of an advisory committee and a sub-committee of the advisory committee may be non-councillors. - d) The council may appoint standing committees/working groups or other committees/working group as may be necessary, and: - i) shall determine their terms of reference; - ii) shall determine the number and time of the ordinary meetings of a standing committee up until the date of the next annual meeting of full council; - iii) shall permit a committee, other than in respect of the ordinary meetings of a committee, to determine the number and time of its meetings; - iv) shall, subject to standing orders 4(b) and 4(c) above, appoint and determine the terms of office of members of such a committee; - v) may, subject to standing orders 4(b) and 4(c) above, appoint and determine the terms of office of the substitute members to a committee whose role is to replace the ordinary members at a meeting of a committee if the ordinary members of the committee confirm to the Proper Officer seven days before the meeting that they are unable to attend; - vi) shall, after it has appointed the members of a standing committee, appoint the chair of the standing committee: - vii) shall permit a committee, other than a standing committee, to appoint their own chair at the first meeting of the committee; - viii) shall determine the place, notice requirements and quorum for a meeting of a committee and a sub-committee which shall be no less than three; - ix) shall determine if the public may participate at a meeting of a committee; - x) shall determine if the public and press are permitted to attend the meetings of a subcommittee and also the advance public notice requirements, if any, required for the meetings of a sub-committee: - xi) shall determine if the public may participate at a meeting of a sub-committee that they are permitted to attend; and - xii) may dissolve a committee.

-5. Ordinary council meetings
+5) Ordinary council meetings